 Given the acknowledged importance of intellectual curiosity, why don't we do a better job in education building this characteristic among students and encouraging it among teachers?
 I'm not sure what the answer is, but maybe it seems like too much fun.
 Another possibility is that it doesn't fit our current model of accountability testing.
 But that might be changing because of provisions in the recent education legislation, Every Student Succeeds Act.

 Meaningful assessment plays an important role in education in many ways.
 The primary purpose of assessment should always be to inform instruction, whether it is in diagnosis of learning problems, progress monitoring, or other constructs that contribute to a rich learning environment.
 Valid and reliable formal assessments have a place in the accountability structure of education, but single-incident, disruptive assessment should not be the prime directive under which we operate.
 There are too many other options available that are transparent, based on larger samples of student behavior, and easily implemented.
-In the new Velocity® program, we have taken this to heart in a truly innovative way.

 Jobs is quoted as saying, about school authority, “They came close to really beating any curiosity out of me.”
 This is not an indictment of teachers.
 Jobs recognized that his teachers changed his life for the better, describing his fourth-grade teacher as “one of the saints” in his life.